 My wider experience and skills include setting strategic direction, building and leading teams and driving change.

-I would like the opportunity to become a parent governor and to utilise my skills and passion to both represent the parents view and to support the staff in making the school the best that it can be.
+I am delighted to be a parent governor and to utilise my skills and passion to both represent the parents view and to support the staff in making the school the best that it can be.

 I’ve lived in the area for over 10 years with my husband and both my children attend the school.